vikchupak/Kubernetes/components/service.md

       nodePort: 30000 # external service port.
 Must be in range 30000-32767
   ```
   - LoadBalancer assigns in addition an external IP
   - In **Minikube**, the external IP is NOT assigned immediately.
-To "force" Minikube expose the external IP, we need to run the command additionally `minikube service <service-name>`.
-It will create a tunnel for our service to be accessible from localhost.
+To "force" Minikube expose the external IP, we need to run the command additionally `minikube service <service-name>`. ***It will create a tunnel for our service to be accessible from the localhost.***